canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 You will need an x86 PC running Windows 10 or Windows Server.

-Docker using Hyper-V is only available when signed up with the [Windows Insider Program][windowsinsider].
+Running Linux containers with Hyper-V is only available when signed up with the [Windows Insider Program][windowsinsider].
 This program lets you test pre-release software and upcoming versions of Windows.

 If stability and privacy are essential for your installation (Windows Insider allows Microsoft to collect usage information), consider waiting for the [Windows 10 Fall Creator update][win10fall], due October 2017.
 With this release, running Docker with Hyper-V won't require Windows Insider membership.